FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 **Description**:

 Tests the root after performing one update call with null data.
-Updating the empty tree with null data does not change the root, and the expected root is the default root.
+Updating the empty tree with null data does not change the root, and the expected root remains the default root.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

 **Inputs**: